Cloud Provisioning

 detach: true # launch cloud test and immediately exit

-or use appropriate alias for this: bzt config.yml -cloud -detach
+Or use the following alias for this attribute: bzt config.yml -cloud -detach

 Configuring Cloud Locations

-Cloud locations are specified per-execution.
+Cloud locations are specified per execution.
 Specifying multiple cloud locations for execution means that its concurrency and/or throughput will be distributed among the locations.
-Locations is the map of location id's and their relative weights.
-Relative weight determines how much value from concurrency and throughput will be put into corresponding location.
+Locations are a map of location id's and their relative weights.
+The relative weight determines how much of the concurrency and throughput values are put into the corresponding location.

 execution: